Patten (musician): Music

-The first official patten LP GLAQJO XAACSSO was released in September 2011 through UK label, No Pain in Pop.
+The first official Patten LP Glaqjo Xaacsso was released in September 2011 through the UK label No Pain in Pop.

-In November 2013 patten signed to Warp Records, releasing the EOLIAN INSTATE EP soon after in an edition of 500 12" picture discs, with artwork by frequent visual collaborator Jane Eastlight (revealed in 2022 via social media by patten to be another pseudonym).
+In November 2013 Roach signed to Warp Records, releasing the Eolian Instate EP soon after in an edition of 500 12" picture discs, with artwork by frequent visual collaborator Jane Eastlight (revealed in 2022 via social media by patten to be another pseudonym).

-February 2014 saw the release of the first LP for Warp, entitled ESTOILE NAIANT.
-In addition to the LP, 2014 saw patten release a number of free remixes of music by other artists on his website, called RE-EDITS.
+February 2014 saw the release of the first LP for Warp, entitled Estoile Naiant.
+In addition to the LP, 2014 saw Roach release a number of free remixes of music by other artists on his website, called re-edits.

-In the summer of 2014, patten began to organise musical events at Power Lunches under the moniker 555-5555.
+In the summer of 2014, Roach began to organise musical events at Power Lunches under the moniker 555-5555.
 The lineups featured sets from artists such as Logos, Karen Gwyer, Slackk, SFV Acid, Darkstar, Visionist, Fotomachine and Max Tundra.